improving-minnesota/react-workshop/labs/lab-05-forms.md

 },
 ```

-- We need to provide the **EmployeeForm** with a callback to apply when the save button is clicked.
+- We need to provide the **EmployeeForm** with a callback to call when the save button is clicked.
-  - We will first validate the entire form to make sure no input has validation errors.
+  - We'll first validate the entire form to make sure none of the inputs have validation errors.
-  - If there are no errors, we fire the update action and transition back to the `employees` route.
+  - If there aren't any errors, we'll fire the update action and transition back to the `employees` route.

 ```javascript
 saveEmployee: function (event) {